Levy-Dew

 "Levy-Dew", also known as "A New Year Carol" and "Residue", is a British folk song of Welsh origin traditionally sung in New Year celebrations.
 It is associated with a New Year's Day custom involving sprinkling people with water newly drawn from a well.
 The song was set to music by Benjamin Britten in 1934.

-Lyrics
+Lyric

 As with any traditional folk song, there are a number of variations.
 What is now regarded as the standard version is attested from 1849 onwards.
 Substantially the same wording was included by Walter de la Mare in Tom Tiddler's Ground (1931), an anthology of verse for children.
 De la Mare's version runs:

 Benjamin Britten set the De la Mare version of the song to music as "A New Year Carol" in 1934.

 Traditions

 The song is associated with Pembrokeshire.
 There, it figured in a custom in which, on New Year's Day, children collect fresh water from a well, and go around with a sprig from an evergreen tree, which they use to sprinkle the faces of passers-by with the water while singing the carol and begging for gifts of food or money.
 Elsewhere in Wales, the custom is called dwr newy, "new water", and the water was also used to lustrate rooms and doors of houses.

 This ceremony has a parallel in the Scottish Hogmanay tradition of saining; here water drawn from a "dead and living ford", a ford crossed by both the living and the dead, is sprinkled through the house, and then juniper branches are burnt for the smoke indoors.
 The purpose of the rite is to sain, or purify, the house for the new year.